voxelstack/icanc/README.md

 ```

 And remap your judge names to the names used by the udebug API.
 For example, my leetcode repo uses the name `beecrowd`, while udebug uses `URI`:

+> Special thank you to Vinit Shah for the help with API access.

 ```toml
 [udebug.judge_alias]